- Published on

 sort -rnk3 file

-command in Unix and Unix-like operating systems (such as Linux and macOS) is used to sort the lines of text files.
-This document explains the usage of the command sort -rnk3 file
+The sort command in Unix and Unix-like operating systems (such as Linux and macOS) is used to sort the lines of text files.
+This document explains the usage of the command sort -rnk3 file in detail.

 Command Breakdown